Planck 2013 results. XXVII. Doppler boosting of the CMB: Eppur si muove: Introduction

 Before proceeding to discuss the \aberration\ and \modulation\ effects in more detail, we note that in addition to the overall peculiar velocity of our Solar System with respect to the CMB, there is an additional time-dependent velocity effect from the orbit of \Planck\ (at L2, along with the Earth) about the Sun.
 This velocity has an average amplitude of approximately $30\,{\rm km}\,{\rm s}^{-1}$, less than one-tenth the size of the primary velocity effect.
-The \aberration\ component of the orbital velocity (more commonly referred to in astronomy as ``stellar aberration'') has a maximum amplitude of $21^{\prime\prime}$ and is corrected for in the satellite pointing.
-The \modulation\ effect for the orbital velocity switches signs between each 6-month survey, and so is suppressed when using multiple surveys to make maps (as we do here, with the nominal \Planck\ maps, based on a little more than two surveys), and so we will not consider it further here.
+The \aberration\ component of the orbital velocity (more commonly referred to in astronomy as ``stellar aberration'') has a maximum amplitude of $20\parcs5$ and is corrected for in the satellite pointing.
+The \modulation\ effect for the orbital velocity switches signs between each 6-month survey, and so is suppressed when using multiple surveys to make maps (as we do here, with the nominal \Planck\ maps, based on a little more than two surveys), and so we will not consider it further.\footnote{Note that in both stellar and cosmological cases, the aberration is the result of {\em local} velocity differences \citep{eisner1967,phipps1989}: in the former case, between Earth's velocity at different times of the year, and in the latter between the actual and CMB frames.}